Rockford Systems delivers trusted combustion safety solutions.

 Demystifying Combustion Safety

 Does your manufacturing facility have a smoke stack?
 If it does, your facility also likely contains a valve safety train, commonly known in industrial circles as a “gas train” or a “fuel train.”
-This complicated series of piping and components requires annual inspections, accurate record keeping, and preventive maintenance to avert serious safety and productivity issues.
+This complicated series of piping and components requires annual safety inspections, accurate record keeping, and preventive maintenance to avert serious safety and productivity issues.

 If you aren’t sure what a valve safety train is, you’re not alone.
 Combustion safety systems are commonly one of the most misunderstood pieces of equipment on the plant floor.
 As a result, the valve safety train rarely receives the consideration it should from safety professionals.